 1. Make your dining area pretty

 We’re pleasure seekers, it’s true, but it’s not just food that can give us a pleasant dining experience.
-The West Elm tripod table above and the colorful dining area make eating in a pretty space, a nicer more pleasant alternative to your sofa.
-The flowers and the fruit bowl are great ideas to steal.
-Other ideas like a beautiful light fixture and upholstered chairs would dress up the area and upgrade your dining experience.
-I would prefer eating there– how about you?
+The West Elm tripod table above and the colorful dining area is a great example of a pretty space that’s a more pleasant alternative to eating on the sofa.
+And the flowers and the fruit bowl are great ideas to steal.
+I also like a beautiful light fixture and upholstered chairs in your dining area, they give it that upgraded dining experience.
+I know where I would prefer to eat!

 2. Dine alfresco more often

 Taking it outside is another way to get pleasure from your surroundings while you eat.
 Some of the smallest balconies and outdoor spaces can be turned into living areas with space for dining.
 No outdoor space at home?
-Take advantage of public spaces like parks more often, especially at lunchtime.
+Take advantage of public spaces like parks, especially at lunchtime.

 3. Turn on music when you’re eating

 Music goes with everything and in my book is a better accompaniment to food than TV.
 Several studies show that calming music aids digestion, minimize eating distractions and releases feel-good sensations that heighten our dining experience.
-Even eating a sandwich on that park bench I mentioned can be turned into a nicer experience with earbuds and the right playlist.
+Even eating a sandwich in the park can be turned into a beautiful experience with the right playlist.

 4. Use your hands

-If saving time is one of the reasons you eat and watch TV, you can get the multitasking benefit from doing other things.
+You can get the multitasking benefit of eating and watching TV in other ways.
 A friend of mine loves knitting and use her TV time to knit.
 My cousin has a TV in the kitchen and catches up on her soaps when she’s making dinner.
-It’s about switching what you do during your TV-time to something else that keeps your hands busy.
+By doing things that let you use your hands, you’re still being productive.

 5. Get rid of your TV

 Most of us like TV.
 It’s relaxing and for many, their only hobby or source of entertainment.
-But this pleasure box is also a way to distract us from our problems.
-It can keep us from career and health goals and according to experts, you lose mental sharpness when you watch TV.
-If you suspect you watch too much TV (more than 2 hours a day is too much, IMHO), consider getting rid of your TV.
+But this pleasure box is also a way to distract us from our problems and can keep us from career and health goals.
+If you suspect you watch too much TV, consider getting rid of your TV.
 You could become more active and improve your mental health when you do.
+BTW, according to behavioral health experts who say we lose mental sharpness when we watch TV, more than 2 hours a day is too much TV.

 6. Limit TV to once a week

 Not willing or ready to completely give up your TV?
 A great compromise is to get in all your TV time in one sitting.
-For a while, I kept TV to the weekend and caught up on my shows while I was doing housework.
-It was great because I was so much more productive and had more mental sharpness.
+For a while, I kept TV time to the weekend.
+I would watch all my shows while I was doing housework on Saturdays.
+I had forgotten but I kid you not, that was one of the most productive periods of my life.

 7. Get a great home hobby